-Respectfully Yours,
+Respectfully Yours, Marcus A. Franco

-dent, and one of the recipients of the PCC Retiree Scholarship.
+My name is Jean Abac, a PCC student, and one of the recipients of the PCC Retiree Scholarship.
 I would like to let you all know that I am truly and greatly honored to have received such generous financial assistance from your kind donations.